magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

 Some thoughts on definitions:
 -----------------------------
-By sticking to principles (See: :ref:`principles`), this documentation is opinionated on the usage of some risk language. *Estimations* are a form of approximation for any unknown value.
+By sticking to principles (See: :doc:`Principles </principles>`), this documentation is opinionated on the usage of some risk language. *Estimations* are a form of approximation for any unknown value.
 A *forecast* is a an estimation of a value that doesn't exist yet.
 An estimate is not necessarily a forecast, but a forecast is an estimate.

-There are grey areas for these terms.
+For the purposes of this documentation, there is not much different between something that is unknown (or, "yet to be revealed") and something that hasn't happened ("a future event").
 For instance, an unknown quantity may also be a future value.
+It may not be known if a value exists yet.

+An example: "Monsters are underneath the bed" could both be a future event (they might not be there yet, but they could be there soon) and also information to be revealed (they were / are always there, you just haven't looked yet).

+There are likely more grey areas for these terms.
 These will be worked out as this documentation as opportunities to simplify may arise.
-The authors are already aware of industry conflicting definitions.

-A *prediction* does not necessarily mean a "100% belief", but should probably be avoided as it can be interpreted poorly.
+Lastly, a *prediction* does not necessarily mean a "100% belief", but that language probably be avoided as it can be interpreted poorly.
+Forecast seems to be more appropriate, given people's familiarity with the uncertainty of weather predictions.
+IE, "*We predict an 80% likelihood*" versus "*We forecast an 80% likelihood*".

 .. _forecasting: